TritonDataCenter/manta/docs/operator-guide/mantav2-migration.md

     "Delink" scripts have been generated from the snaplink listings from the previous phase.
 In this phase, you must:

-    1. Copy each "*_stordelink.sh" script to the appropriate storage node and run it there.
-There are 3 to run:
+    1. Copy each of the following "*_stordelink.sh" scripts to the appropriate storage node and run it there:

             # {storage_id}_stordelink.sh
             ls /var/db/snaplink-cleanup/delink/*_stordelink.sh